HeWeMel/nographs/README.rst

 Our graph is directed, weighted and has infinitely many edges.
 These edges are defined in application code by the following function.
-For a vertex *i* (first parameter, here: an integer), it yields the edges that start at *i* as tuples *(end_vertex, edge_weight)*.
+For a vertex *i* (here: an integer) as the first of two parameters, it yields the edges that start at *i* as tuples *(end_vertex, edge_weight)*.
 What a strange graph - we do not know how it looks like...